Approach Services Products About Publications FAQ Get In Touch

 No. While invasive species management, including feral swine and island eradication programs, is a significant part of our portfolio, we also work extensively with native species.
 Our deer population management and fertility control programs, tick-borne disease research, and movement ecology work all involve native wildlife.
 Our approach is species-agnostic: we go where the science points and the need exists.

 Yes.
 Field Engine has supported projects across the continental United States, Hawaii, and internationally.
-The Pig Brig® trap system has been deployed in 39 countries.
-Our island conservation and eradication work has taken our team to remote locations in the Pacific and beyond.
+The Pig Brig® Trap System has been deployed in 39 countries.
+Our island restoration and eradication work has taken our team to remote locations in the Pacific and beyond.
 We are open to partnerships and projects worldwide.

 Research & Approach

-It is not a tagline.
-Our management programs are built on a body of peer-reviewed research that our team has authored and contributed to over more than 25 years.
+Our management programs are built on a body of peer-reviewed research that our team has authored and contributed to over more than 30 years.
 This includes published studies on deer population dynamics, fertility control agents, acaricide treatment for tick-borne disease, wildlife capture and handling welfare, and invasive species eradication methods.
-Our Publications page lists over 50 papers in the scientific literature.
+Our team has been involved in over 50 papers in the scientific literature.
+Our Publications page lists them in full.
 When we recommend an approach, it has been tested, measured, and published.

 Yes.
 We work with private landowners and land managers who are dealing with crop damage, habitat degradation, feral swine, overabundant deer, or other wildlife conflicts.
 We can provide assessment, program design, direct management, or a combination depending on the situation and scale.